EndNote version X9.3 is in use at St. Vincent's Hospital Melbourne

 2. select File / Open / Open Library...and select the old EndNote library file you wish to convert.

+When saving do not select the box that says "Save as a Package".
 EndNote X9.3 or later will create a new library and leave the original library unchanged.

 EndNote is a reference management software application.
 Other examples include Zotero, Mendeley, RefWorks and Papers.
 You can use EndNote to: